apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/docker/README.md

 >
 > 1. The docker image of hugegraph is a convenience release, not official distribution artifacts from ASF.
 You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).
 >
-> 2. Recommand to use `release tag`(like `1.2.0`) for the stable version.
+> 2. Recommend to use `release tag`(like `1.2.0`) for the stable version.
 Use `latest` tag to experience the newest functions in development.

 ## 1. Deploy

-We can use docker to quickly start an inner HugeGraph server with RocksDB in background.
+We can use docker to quickly start an inner HugeGraph server with RocksDB in the background.

 1. Using docker run